Kelly Hu: Transition to acting

 In 2009, she appeared in the film The Tournament as Lai-Lai Zhen.
 In April 2009, Hu developed the character JIA for Secret Identities: The Asian American Superhero Anthology.
 She was the first guest actor to cross over between the television series, NCIS: Los Angeles and NCIS, playing Lee Wuan Kai in a two-episode arc within both series.
 In 2010 and 2011, Hu guest-starred as a vampire named Pearl on the CW television series, The Vampire Diaries.

 In 2010, Hu began a recurring role on the CBS television series Hawaii Five-0.
 In 2012, Hu was cast in the role of Karai in the animated series Teenage Mutant Ninja Turtles.
 She commented: "It wouldn't quite be the first time I played a ninja, I think.
 Yeah, I don't know why people think I'm dangerous, but for some reason, I keep getting these roles for the ninja, assassin, bodyguard, bad-girl type."
+In 2012 when she was cast as China White/Chen Na Wei in The CW series Arrow.
 In 2013, she joined the cast of the series Warehouse 13 as Abigail Cho, the new owner of the Warehouse-connected B&B.

-She also provided voice talents in video games including Star Wars: Knights of the Old Republic II The Sith Lords as Visas Marr, the Sith woman who joins the Jedi Exile's party, and Batman: Arkham Origins as Lady Shiva, among the eight assassins hired by Black Mask to kill Batman (a role she reprised in the 2021 animated film Batman: Soul of the Dragon).
+She also provided voice talents in video games including Star Wars Knights of the Old Republic II: The Sith Lords as Visas Marr, the Sith woman who joins the Jedi Exile's party, and Batman: Arkham Origins as Lady Shiva, among the eight assassins hired by Black Mask to kill Batman (a role she reprised in the 2021 animated film Batman: Soul of the Dragon).
 In a personal first, she lent both her face and voice to the in-game character Khai Minh Dao in Battlefield Hardline, who partnered alongside the protagonist in roughly half of the game levels.

 Hu has been featured twice in Maxim magazine (May 2002 and May 2005).
 In 2015, she became the face of Viagra, appearing in the commercials.

+In 2023, Hu joined the cast of East New York.